 Stages Of Codependency Recovery

 Codependent partners can recover but like all healing, this too won’t happen overnight.
 It can take anywhere from weeks to months depending on the level of codependency and the time and effort dedicated to getting better.
-The key is to be patience and be happy with small improvements rather than chasing big ones.
+The key is to be patient and be happy with small improvements rather than chasing big ones.
 In your recovery journey, you’ll find yourself going through the following stages:

-• Action: You actively work on bettering yourself.
+- Action: You actively work on bettering yourself

-• Improvement: You will find that you have grown and are better now.
+- Improvement: You will find that you have grown and are better now

 Key Pointers

-• Codependent relationship is when one partner’ needs take up all the space, while the other partner takes up the role of caretaker
+- Codependent relationship is when one partner’ needs take up all the space, while the other partner takes up the role of caretaker

-• The giver feels the need to be needed and puts their own needs and interests aside while taking care of others
+- The giver feels the need to be needed and puts their own needs and interests aside while taking care of others

-• Codependency is an acquired behavior often seen in people with a difficult childhood
+- Codependency is an acquired behavior often seen in people with a difficult childhood

-• Spouses of people with addiction issues often become the enabler of their partners and feel “worthy” and “needed” while doing so
+- Spouses of people with addiction issues often become the enabler of their partners and feel “worthy” and “needed” while doing so

-• Codependent partners have very low self-esteem and such relationships often become abusive
+- Codependent partners have very low self-esteem and such relationships often become abusive

 By now, you must have understood if you have codependent tendencies.
 It is important to remember that codependency is an acquired behavior, and with consistent as well as mindful methods, breaking codependency is possible, and important.
-There is ample professional help around.
+There is ample help available.
 With talk therapy as well as help from friends and self, breaking free from this vicious cycle of codependency is possible.
 All you need to do is have the self-confidence and strength to put your needs above others, for once.

 How To Stop Being Codependent In A Relationship – Expert Explains